jgm/djot/doc/quickstart-for-markdown-users.md

 #### Blank lines

-In djot you generally need blank lines around block-level elements.
+In djot you need blank lines around block-level elements.
 Hence, instead of

 ```